Yang-Mills-Utiyama Theory and Graviweak Correspondence

-since the right-handed Lagrangian consists of the Weyl spinor and the left-handed one has a weak pair of dual spinors.
-The Lagrangian density ($\LL$) must be the Hermitian and $\SL2C$ invariant scalar.
+since the chiral-right Lagrangian consists of the Weyl spinor and the chiral-left one has a weak pair of dual spinors.
+The Lagrangian density must be the Hermitian and $\SL2C$ invariant scalar.

-We start from the right-handed part, which only has an electron as a fermion.
-The right-handed Lagrangian density consists of undotted spinors as
+We start from the chiral-right part, which only has an electron as a fermion.
+The chiral-right Lagrangian density consists of undotted spinors as

 where we treat the spinor $\bpsi^{e\dagger_{ \epsilon}}_{~}$ as an independent field of $\bpsi^e_{~}$.
 The equation of motion is called the Weyl equation in physics.
 Lagrangian (\ref{WspinLagR}) consists of a bilinear form between the electron Weyl spinors; a bra-part is the complex conjugated spinor, and a ket-part is the spinor with the Dirac operator, which is Hermitian in total.
-Since $\bm\xi^*\in(\VV^-=\VV_{\overline{\hlf}})\ni\ds\bm\xi$, the bilinear form is $\SL2C$-invariant.
+Since $\bm\xi^*\in(\VV^-=\VV_{\overline{\hlf}})\ni\ds\bm\xi$, the bilinear form is $\SL2C$ invariant.